TaQsiimUwU/Zooom/README.md

 ## **Credits**

-Developed by Team Zooom as part of [Course/Project Name].
+Developed by Team Zooom .

-Special thanks to the Unity community and tutorial creators who inspired various mechanics.